 Note: As of September 2007, ATV riding is not permitted on any Forest Service roads.

-Overall, Knik River Trail is the 6th most popular ATV riding trail of all 27 ATV trails in Alaska.
+Overall, Knik River Trail is the 5th most popular ATV riding trail of all 27 ATV trails in Alaska.
 Several of the better atv trails are nearby Knik River Trail including Bird Creek Valley Trail, Little Nilchina River Trail, Bald Mountain Trail, Fall Creek Mine, Eklutna Lakeside Trail and Gunsight Mountain Trail.